 1. Reduce Webpage Load Time

-Many marketers believe that if their bounce rate is high, the fault must be with the content of a page – when, in reality, severe issues can occur before a user even has a chance to read it.Taking an eternity to load is likely the worst drawback a website can have.
-After all, it doesn't matter how excellent or horrible a website's content is if a user can't read (or even see) it, and more than 45% of visitors want a web page to load in two seconds or less, making on-page optimization critical to lowering your bounce rate.
+After all, it doesn't matter if a website's content is great or bad if a user can't read (or even see) it, and more than 45% of visitors want a web page to load in two seconds or less, making on-page SEO critical to lowering your bounce rate.

 2. Widgets & Promotions In The Sidebar Should Be Used Sparingly